 While the rise of remote work has been decades in the making, COVID-19 has caused many of us to work from home rather suddenly.
 Having passed the six-month mark of COVID-19 stay-home orders in the United States, a large portion of the workforce has now experienced both the advantages and challenges of remote work.

-At a time when our employees need support from employers, here are the top 10 remote work advocates and leaders.
-These inspirational keynote speakers have led large, entirely remote companies, written books and hosted podcasts on how to successfully go remote, and even practiced law remotely.
+At a time when our employees need support from employers, here are the top 15 remote work advocates and leaders.
+These inspirational keynote speakers have led large, entirely remote companies, written books and hosted podcasts on how to successfully go remote, helped refugees find remote work, and even practiced law remotely.

 1. Laurel Farrer